Kaitiaki Pātaka Pukapuka

 - analytical and good problem solvers

-- patient when dealing with people
+- good communicators who are patient with people

 - accurate, quick, efficient and logical